MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * SRV records cannot instruct the client to switch or upgrade protocols, whereas SVCB can signal such an upgrade (e.g. to HTTP/2).
-* SRV records are not extensible, whereas SVCB and HTTPSSVC can be extended with new parameters.
+* SRV records are not extensible, whereas SVCB and HTTPS RRs can be extended with new parameters.

 ## Differences from the proposed HTTP record